waellet/aeternity-tokens/README.md

 # aeternity-tokens

-This package providing an easy way to create extendable fungible tokens in Sophia by using a simple API.
+This package providing an easy way to create extendable [AEX-9 fungible tokens](https://github.com/mradkov/AEXs/blob/master/AEXS/aex-9.md) in Sophia by using a simple API.

 ## Build
 ```sh